sc-ventures/cloudbreak-documentation/docs/common/blueprints.md

 ### Add Custom Blueprint

-For correct blueprint layout, refer to the [Ambari cwiki](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints) page.
+This option allows you to save your custom blueprints.
+For correct blueprint layout and other useful information about Ambari blueprints, refer to the [Ambari cwiki](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints) page.

-You can define reusable blueprints for your clusters in the **manage blueprints** tab.
+Once you have your blueprints ready, you can save them in the **manage blueprints** tab.
 To add your own blueprint, click **+create blueprint** and enter the following parameters:

 | Parameter | Value |
 |---|---|